 The Company maintains a 2008 Equity Incentive Plan (the "2008 Plan") and a 2014 Equity Incentive Plan (the "2014 Plan") pursuant to which the Company has reserved shares of its common stock for issuance to its employees, directors and non-employee third parties.
 The 2014 Plan serves as the successor to the 2008 Plan and permits the granting of restricted stock units and other equity incentives at the discretion of the compensation committee of the Company's board of directors.
 No new awards have been or will be issued under the 2008 Plan since the effective date of the 2014 Plan.
 Outstanding awards under the 2008 Plan continue to be subject to the terms and conditions of the 2008 Plan.
 The number of shares of common stock reserved for issuance under the 2014 Plan may increase each calendar year, continuing through and including January 1, 2024.
 The number of shares added each year may be equal to the lesser of (a) four and five tenths percent (4.5%) of the number of shares of common stock of the Company issued and outstanding on the immediately preceding December 31, or (b) an amount determined by the Company's board of directors.
+The Company's board of directors approved the increase in the number of common shares in reserve for issuance under the 2014 Plan by 1,000 shares, effective January 1, 2021.

-As of December 31, 2020, the Company had 11,798 shares allocated to the plans, of which 2,518 shares were subject to outstanding options or awards.
+As of March 31, 2021, the Company had 12,685 shares allocated to the plans, of which 2,391 shares were subject to outstanding options or awards.
 Generally, the Company issues previously unissued shares for the exercise of stock options or vesting of awards; however, shares previously subject to 2014 Plan grants or awards that are forfeited or net settled at exercise or release may be reissued to satisfy future issuances.

-The following table summarizes changes in the number of shares available for grant under the Company's equity incentive plans during the six months ended December 31, 2020:
+The following table summarizes changes in the number of shares available for grant under the Company's equity incentive plans during the nine months ended March 31, 2021:

 Number of Shares

 Available for grant at July 1, 2020 9,519

+January 1, 2021 Evergreen provision increase 1,000

-RSUs granted (481)
+RSUs granted (483)

 MSUs granted (58)

-Shares withheld in settlement of taxes and/or exercise price 324
+Shares withheld in settlement of taxes and/or exercise price 361

-Forfeitures 60
+Forfeitures 71

-Shares removed (84)
+Shares removed (116)

-Available for grant at December 31, 2020 9,280
+Available for grant at March 31, 2021 10,294